 — Engagement Activity – case studies.

-— What went well, want didn’t, what can we do better?
+— What went well, what didn’t, what can we do better?

 Collective Memories of Mughal India